award

 Understanding Brainstem Injuries

 The brainstem is a critical part of the human brain, located where the brain meets the spinal cord.
-This vital region regulates essential bodily functions such as breathing, heartbeat, temperature control, and sleep cycles.
+This vital region regulates essential bodily functions, including breathing, heartbeat, temperature regulation, and sleep cycles.
 Additionally, the brainstem transmits important signals to the brain, facilitating motor control and sensory functions.
 Damage to this area can have catastrophic consequences, often leaving victims with permanent disabilities or resulting in fatal outcomes.

 According to statistics, brain injuries contribute to a significant number of motor vehicle accident-related fatalities each year.
 Learn more about these statistics on ABC7 News, NBC LA, or Fox 11, where similar cases and their impacts are frequently reported.